SolaWing/xcode-build-server/Readme.md

 `xcode-build-server parse <PATH/TO/Log>`

+## Sync Xcodebuild log
+xcode-build-server provider post-build-action script to auto parse newest log into .compile and generate buildServer.json.
+just add `xcode-build-server postaction | bash &` into script in **scheme -> build -> Post-actions**. and script should choose provide build settings from target after this, the compile info should auto generate when xcode build and no need further manual parse.

 ## Index And Build
 [sourcekit-lsp](https://github.com/apple/sourcekit-lsp#indexing-while-building) use indexing while build. if you found find definition or references is not work correctly, just build it from xcode to update index